 Don’t take our word for it — see the St. Joseph Lighthouses for yourself with one of the North Pier Walking Tours.
 You’ll have the chance to go inside the inner lighthouse and even look out onto Lake Michigan from the lantern house!
 Guided tours will run weather permitting on Fridays and Saturdays at 10 a.m.
 If you simply want to watch these structures from a distance, we recommend a sunset viewing spot from the South Pier.

-Read more about our lighthouses, their predecessors and history in our blog written by the Heritage Museum.
+Read more about our lighthouses, their predecessors and history in our blog.
 Then schedule your tour.
 Make sure to wear close-toed shoes and snap a few photos of these historical fixtures along our waterfront!